-This is probably the most popular hike in Hawaii, and is a “must do” in my opinion when visiting Oahu.
+This is probably the most popular hike in Hawaii, and is considered a “must do” when visiting Oahu.
 The immense circular crater comprises over 475 acres, including the inner and outer slopes.
 Diamond Head stands resplendent over the ocean at the highest point.

-If you’re staying in the area and only have the time or inclination to do one hike, this would probably be it, for the unparalleled views from the summit alone.
+If you’re staying in the area and only have the time or inclination to do one hike, this would be one of the best ones, for the unparalleled views from the summit alone.

 fun fact: I assumed that Diamond Head was so called because it resembled a diamond shape (the whole crater looks like a crown to me), but the Hawaiian name, Lēʻahi, is apparently formed from two words which mean the shape of the dorsal fin of a tuna!
 (Lae + ahi).
 British sailors later named it Diamond Head because they mistakenly thought minerals on the beach were diamonds (they were calcite).
 So there you go!

-The last section is probably the hardest part, consisting of very narrow and steep metal stairs, a 225 ft tunnel, then more steps (99 apparently) and a spiral staircase through the old fire control station.
-But don’t give up! the views from the top are spectacular, and after you are able to breathe again, you’ll really appreciate them!
+The last section is probably the hardest part, consisting of very narrow and steep metal stairs, a 225 ft tunnel, then more steps (only 99!).
+By the time you get to the spiral staircase through the old fire control station (another 52 steps), you may be wanting to give up.
+But of course, you have to push though it for the spectacular views.
+After you are able to breathe again, you’ll really appreciate them!

-I really recommend doing this hike if you’re in the area.
+I really recommend putting aside a morning to do this hike if you’re in the area.
 You’ll get an unforgettable birds’ eye view of the city.
-Remember to go early morning if possible, and dress appropriately!
+Remember; lots of water and take it slowly!